pkozhin/fluens.js/README.md

 ### Usage Examples

-You can check Gruntfile.js and task `fluens` for the working examples.
+You can check Gruntfile.js and task `fluens` in source code and tests for better understanding and working examples by visiting Fluens [repository](https://github.com/pkozhin/fluens.js) on GitHub.

 ```js
 grunt.initConfig({